About Us

 I am a constant learner and believe we are all on an on-going developmental journey.
 I am currently completing my Masters in Applied Positive Psychology and Coaching Psychology and am fascinated by how this evolving field can support people to fulfil their potential in a sustainable way.

-A belief that the person has the ability to find their own path, and a willingness to walk beside them as they discover it.
+A belief that the person has the ability to find their own path, and a willingness to walk besides them as they discover it.

 “Mylène combines a systemic view of the organisation with the ability to ask challenging questions which have helped me adapt my own leadership style to lead a complex global commercial change.”